Prospective undergraduates, graduate students, or postdocs should contact Karen Daniels about current or upcoming employment opportunities.

 Undergraduates: Consider applying for a Undergraduate Research Grant, and/or speak to me in person about other research opportunities during the school year or summer.
 These are usually paid through either grant funds or through Work-Study appointments.
 I am also happy to support student applications for summer internships through the NC Space Grant program.
 I post job openings to the department’s “Research Opportunities” forum at http://go.ncsu.edu/py-ugrad-research (log in with your UnityID to see the listings.)

 Prospective graduate students: Please visit the Physics Graduate Program website for information about how to apply to the PhD program in the NC State Physics Department.
 Incoming students often have a teaching assistant appointment (TA) for the first year or two, and are then supported on a research grant.

-Current graduate students: Please feel welcome to join our weekly lab meetings (currently Wednesdays 11:30 to 12:30 in 415 Riddick in Fall 2017) to learn more about our work, or just stop by to talk.
-Likely projects for new students (list current as of Nov 2017): experiments on the material properties of liquid metals and/or biofilms, experiments on force networks and/or rheology (flow) of granular materials.
-Students from our group have successfully received NSF Graduate Research Fellowships (due October each year) and NC Space Grants (due March each year); I am always happy to work with students interested in obtaining their own funding.
+Current graduate students: Please feel welcome to join our weekly lab meetings to learn more about our work, or just stop by to talk.
+A new student project is available for Summer 2018, performing experiments on force networks and/or rheology (flow) of granular materials.
+Students from our group have successfully received NSF Graduate Research Fellowships (due October each year) and NC Space Grants (due March each year); I am always happy to work with students on their grant-writing skills.